krb5/krb5/doc/admin/host_config.rst

 *type* (if present) can be used to indicate a special type of module.
 Currently the only special module type is "interposer", for a module designed to intercept calls to other mechanisms.

+If the environment variable **GSS_MECH_CONFIG** is set, its value is used as the sole mechanism configuration filename.

 .. _profile_plugin_config: